divio/divio-cloud-docs/how-to/configure-external-logging.rst

 What we have done here is added the new handler, ``logdna`` (the name doesn't actually matter) as a key to the dictionary.

 Next, we need to configure the existing loggers, that actually produce the logs, to use the handler.
-In this example, we will append the ``logdna`` hander to the configuration of:
+In this example, we will append the ``logdna`` handler to the configuration of:

 * the unnamed root logger ``""``
 * the ``django`` logger